wajihnajjar/E-Tafakna-Assessment/korean-tutor/README.md

 - [ ] Inside `/database-mysql/index.js`, write a function `updatePhrase` which will locate a phrase in the database by its `id` property, then update its status.
 - [ ] Inside `/server/index.js`, write a request handler that will respond to `PATCH` requests to `/api/phrases/:phraseId` by updating the phrase with id `phraseId` in the database.
 You should use the `updatePhrase` function in your implementation.
 - [ ] Refactor your client-side components to respond to a user clicking a status button by sending a `PATCH` request to the server updating the status of the current phrase.
 Once this AJAX request is resolved, show a different phrase to the user.

-**WHEN THIS STEP IS COMPLETE:** make a commit with the message "complete step four"

 ---